Nyesom Wike: Political career

-Rivers State Election Petition Tribunal
+Rivers State election petition tribunal

-On 13 May 2015, the Election Tribunal for Rivers State, sitting in Abuja, commenced the hearing on the election of Wike.
+On 13 May 2015, the election tribunal for Rivers State, sitting in Abuja, commenced the hearing on the election of Wike.

 Dr Dakuku Peterside of the APC was asking the tribunal to nullify the election of Nyesom Wike of the PDP who was declared winner as governor in the poll held on 11 April 2015, on the grounds that it was fraught with malpractices and non-compliance with the provisions of the Electoral Act.

-Wike opposed the hearing of the case in Abuja, arguing that the Tribunal should be held in Port Harcourt.
+Wike opposed the hearing of the case in Abuja, arguing that the tribunal should be held in Port Harcourt.
 But the then President of the Court of Appeal, Justice Zainab Bulkachawa, rejected Wike's arguments and ordered that the tribunal be held in Abuja, for reason of security.
-Justice Zainab also ordered that, besides Rivers, all Election Petition Tribunals for Adamawa, Borno and Yobe be held in the Nigerian capital, Abuja.
+Justice Zainab also ordered that, besides Rivers, all election petition tribunals for Adamawa, Borno and Yobe be held in the Nigerian capital, Abuja.

-After failing to serve Wike with court summons, presiding Justice Muazu Pindiga approved the request by Mr Oluwarotimi Odunayo Akeredolu, the counsel to Dr Dakuku Peterside of the All Progressives Congress, to grant an order for substituted service on the governor-elect because Wike had been evading service of court summon and other processes in the petition challenging Wike's elections.
+After failing to serve Wike with court summons, presiding Justice Muazu Pindiga approved the request by Rotimi Akeredolu, the counsel to Dr Dakuku Peterside of the All Progressives Congress, to grant an order for substituted service on the governor-elect because Wike had been evading service of court summon and other processes in the petition challenging Wike's elections.
 Akeredolu stated that the court bailiffs had on several occasions visited Wike's residence to effect court service on him but was on all the occasions turned back at the gate by Wike's security guards upon discovery that he was a court bailiff.

 Ruling on the petitioner's counsel's motion, Justice Pindiga, who granted the prayers, ordered that the court processes should be pasted on the wall of Wike's house.
 He said that "I have gone through the motion ex-parte and it is hereby granted; all the court processes are deemed valid."
 Justice Pindiga then ordered that substituted service be effected against Wike either by pasting the court process on Wike's house or at the office of the PDP secretariat in Rivers state or in Abuja.

 The Rivers State governorship election tribunal nullified the election of Wike on 24 October 2015.
 The election tribunal ordered governorship election rerun in Rivers State within 90 days immediately after the day of judgment.
 Wike said he would appeal the ruling of the tribunal.